Pur2all/pur2all.github.io/_pages/about.md

 You can find a list of my works on my [publications page](/publications/).

 I obtained both my master's and bachelor's degree in Computer Science from [University of Salerno](www.unisa.it).
-My studies were focused mostly on Cryptography, Information Theory and theoretical foundations of Computer Science, like computability theory and complexity theory.
+My studies were focused mostly on Cryptography, Algorithm Design, Information Theory and theoretical foundations of Computer Science, like Computability Theory and Complexity Theory.

 See my [CV](/cv/) for more details.